Please wait while the search results are loading...

 Rapidly advancing technologies will relieve some of the pressure and potential congestion caused by ever-growing automobile, truck, ship and airplane traffic.
 These technologies can be grouped in three broad areas: 1) self-driving cars and trucks, 2) improved traffic control in the skies and on the roads, and 3) improvements in freight handling and tracking technologies.
 Many of these advances will be based upon utilizing remote data sensors and the Internet of Things (IoT) to gather data 24/7, analyze that input and make rapid changes or recommendations in order to reduce congestion, improve conditions or project supply chain needs.

 Self-driving (autonomous) automobiles and trucks will be of particular benefit on today’s highly congested roads and highways.
 It is relatively easy for self-driving vehicles to understand and respond to road conditions on long stretches of divided highway, with prominent striping, little or no cross-traffic and fewer impediments like stop signs and sharp turns than found on city streets.
 These vehicles will be able to travel while closely spaced on highways, reducing the need for new highway construction.
 They will also travel together at consistent speeds, meaning less stop and go driving.
-Fully self-driving vehicles will become so advanced that they can provide passenger transportation on crowded city streets, with safety records that will far exceed those of human drivers.
-The term Mobility Services is widely used to describe car-sharing strategies like ZipCar, ride-hailing systems like Uber and other alternative personal transportation systems, including bicycle sharing.
+Fully self-driving vehicles could eventually become so advanced that they can provide passenger transportation on crowded city streets, with safety records that will far exceed those of human drivers.
+The term Mobility Services is widely used to describe car-sharing strategies like Uber and other alternative personal transportation systems, including bicycle sharing.

-Autonomous vehicles capable of driving themselves will have very profound effects on automobile manufacturing, usage, sales and ownership patterns.
+Autonomous vehicles capable of driving themselves could eventually have very profound effects on automobile manufacturing, usage, sales and ownership patterns.
 At least in dense urban environments, the result is very likely to be a large proportion of individuals who opt to use shared vehicles rather than user-owned cars.
 Automobile makers are keenly aware that individual car ownership may decline over the long term.
 These firms are positioning themselves to build and distribute cars best suited for the sharing economy and mobility services market.

 While self-driving technology may enable cars to be spaced very close together on roadways, incredibly tight, bumper-to-bumper traffic already exists on busy streets in many of the world’s largest cities.
 Variable pricing (“congestion pricing”) for toll roads, toll bridges and tunnels may be one answer, by charging vehicles, self-driving or not, much higher tolls during times of highest congestion.
 This strategy gives drivers economic incentive to delay trips until hours with lighter traffic.
 Cities including London, Singapore and Stockholm have been testing variable toll systems in this regard.
 London instituted congestion pricing in 2003 and initially reduced traffic congestion by as much as 30%.
-New York City will be the first U.S. city to impose congestion tolls upon drivers starting in 2021.
-The Triborough Bridge and Tunnel Authority is considering fee amounts and how to enforce them.
-Fees are expected to be $11 to $14 for cars, and around $25 for trucks, during prime business hours, and less at night and on weekends.
-A congestion zone will be drawn in the city from 60th Street south to the Battery.
-The city already charges fees of $2.50 for yellow taxis and $2.75 for ride hailing services such as Uber for trips that start, end or pass through Manhattan south of 96th Street (as well as $0.75 for shared carpools including UberPool and Via).
-Congestion fees are set to be implemented in the second quarter of 2024.

 In addition to the traffic control advantages of self-driving car technology, other advanced technologies will improve traffic efficiency at airports and on congested city streets.
 Closely spaced traffic sensors in cities will alert ITS (intelligent transportation system) systems within cars and trucks in order to warn of congestion and suggest better routes.
 Advanced systems will also be able to control traffic lights for better demand-based timing.